gurjot1996/Report-Card/README.md

 This project is about combining various ideas and skills we’ve been practicing throughout the course.
 They include:

-Designing a custom class
+1)Designing a custom class

-Creating that class in Java code.
+2)Creating that class in Java code.

-Storing information in an array
+3)Storing information in an array

-Looping through an array
+4)Looping through an array